The Waiting Room

 “Wall paper” made from store wrapping paper;

-Wicker chairs revamped into my version of “peacock chairs”
+Wicker chairs revamped into my version of “peacock chairs”;

 Baker’s racks used as “moveable frames” for cellophane paintings;